gulatiKK/item-locater/README.md

 For example:
 You would like to save your item 'shoes' to the container 'cupboard' you will simply relate these two and them the cupboard will show as the container of shoes until you wish to change the location or delete the item.
 Before you run the code follow this checklist
+1. Run $npm init to load packages
-1. Enter this command in terminal or cmd, $ npm i express mongoose nodemon dotenv mongodb jquery nodejs router
+2. Enter this command in terminal or cmd, $npm i express mongoose nodemon dotenv mongodb jquery nodejs router
 1. Run $node connectMe.js in a new terminal to connect the mongoDB repository to you computer
-2. Run $nodemon index.js to run the server
+1. Go into the package.json file and change line number 7 to "start": "nodemon index.js"
+2. Run $npm start to start server, to accesss website, type localhost:3000 in searchbar and enter
 1. That's it from our readme page and we hope you have a great experince, Thankyou